Yarn Types : What Type of Yarn Suits Your Needs

 Application

-The yarn’s applications may also be listed.
-This can include weft knitting, warp weaving, and crocheting, as well as other types of crafts like basket-weaving or macrame.
+The yarn’s applications may be listed, including weft knitting, warp weaving, crocheting, and other crafts like basket-weaving or macrame.

 Care Instructions

-Care instructions are usually listed on the yarn ball label in addition to other information such as fiber content and weight.
+Care instructions appear on the yarn ball label.
 Whether you should machine wash the item is a major concern here.

 Country of Manufacturer

-The country where the yarn is manufactured or made, as well as who owns the copyright for it, should also be indicated on the yarn ball label.
+The country where the yarn is manufactured and the copyright holder appear on the yarn ball label.

 Things to Look for While Buying Yarn